How is Evergreen different?

 Address: 501 W Chestnut Noble, OK 73068

 Evergreen is not a religious school.
 We seek to value and respect each individual's beliefs.
 We offer a fantastic Character Trait program with vibrant discussions and reading lists.

 What do you mean by a Hero's journey?

-We believe that each of us has a special calling in life, and a series of trials and tests that must be faced with integrity and purpose, in order to live a satisfying and fulfilled life.
+We believe that each of us has a special calling in life where a deep passion meets a burning need in the world, and a series of trials and tests that must be faced with integrity and purpose, in order to live a satisfying and fulfilled life.
 Our mission is to prepare your child for his or her special journey.